Hammersmith, Fulham, Ealing and Hounslow Mind provides a range of services to support people with mental health problems:

 - Well at Work – a training and consultancy service, which provides mental health and wellbeing programmes to private and public sector organisations across the UK

-Am I eligible to access Hammersmith and Fulham Mind services?
+Am I eligible to access Hammersmith, Fulham, Ealing and Hounslow Mind services?

-To access most of Hammersmith and Fulham Mind’s services, you have to be a resident of the Borough of Hammersmith and Fulham, but this is not the case for all of our services.
+To access most of Hammersmith, Fulham, Ealing and Hounslow Mind’s services, you have to be a resident of the Borough of Hammersmith, Fulham, Ealing and Hounslow, but this is not the case for all of our services.
 To find out if you are eligible for a specific service, read the details on the service page or contact us.
 To find out where your closest Local Mind Association is, please click here.

 What is safeguarding?

 Safeguarding is the protection of vulnerable (as defined by the Care Act 2016) adults or children from abuse or neglect.
-If Hammersmith & Fulham Mind staff think that there might a safeguarding concern, we have policies and procedures in line with the local council’s policies to follow up concerns and inform the right people.
+If Hammersmith, Fulham, Ealing and Hounslow Mind staff think that there might a safeguarding concern, we have policies and procedures in line with the local council’s policies to follow up concerns and inform the right people.
 To find out more information about safeguarding in your borough, please click here.